 Drinking in Moderation

 Why the increase in alcoholism in women may partially be attributed to what is thought or to be moderate drinking.
-It is estimated that more than 10% of the female population consume one drink a day.
+It is estimated that more than 10% of the female population consumes one drink a day.
 According to the US Department of Health and Human Services, this is considered moderate drinking.

 While one drink a day may be considered moderate, and even promoted as healthy, the danger of developing an addiction is present at this level.
 What the studies do not show is what is considered “one drink.”
-Many individuals, both men and women, tend to over pour themselves when having just one drink.
+Many individuals, both men, and women tend to over-pour themselves when having just one drink.
 For example, someone who pours an 8 oz glass of wine may think they are having just one drink, when in fact they are actually consuming 60% more than what is considered a standard drink.